 Jurisdiction of the Tax Court

-The court has the authority to redetermine transferee liability.
+The Court has the authority to redetermine transferee liability.
 It can make certain types of declaratory judgments, adjust partnership items, and order abatement of interest.
-Also within its jurisdiction is awarding administrative and litigation costs, redetermining worker classification, determining relief from joint and several liability on a joint return, reviewing certain collection actions, and reviewing awards to whistleblowers that provide information to the Commissioner of Internal Revenue on or after December 20, 2006.
+Awarding administrative and litigation costs, redetermining worker classification, determining relief from joint and several liability on a joint return, reviewing certain collection actions, and reviewing awards to whistleblowers that provide information to the Commissioner of Internal Revenue on or after December 20, 2006, are all also within the Court’s jurisdiction.